 “I hope it’s not too optimistic to think that one day soon we will achieve gender equality and we’ll live in a world where women’s issues are valued as much as other issues,” says George.
 “Until then, it’s up to all of us to think critically about these patriarchal norms, which are all internalised.
 Half the population have periods, which means half the population are stigmatised and marginalised unfairly.
 If anything, we should celebrate periods, they’re the reason we’re all here – having them means we can reproduce.”

 In fact, this is her next goal - ending the stigma surrounding periods.
-She also wants the government to extend free sanitary products to primary schools for girls who start their periods young, as well ensuring the current government policy is reaching as many secondary schools as possible.
+She is also working to ensure the current government policy is reaching as many secondary schools as possible, and will one day be enshrined in law.
 A lot rests on her shoulders.
-She is keen to highlight the voices of inspiring young women who have overcome adversity and is currently on the panel of a Girl Rising competition, in which individuals or groups have submitted their stories.
+She is keen to highlight the voices of inspiring young women who have overcome adversity and is currently on the panel of Girl Rising and HP’s Storytelling Challenge, in which individuals or groups have submitted their stories.
 The winning 15 entries will be published on 11 October, International Day of the Girl.

 “Activism and storytelling are inextricably linked,” says George.
 “There’s a real power to storytelling that can change hearts, minds and culture.
 It can start conversations that are long overdue.
 Young activists aren’t given enough credit within their community and beyond.”